Cray-HPE/docs-csm/operations/boot_orchestration/Multi_tenancy_with_BOS.md

 Systems admins have complete access to the BOS API, and can view and edit all resources for all tenants, including tenant-less resources.
 However, some endpoints require the admin to masquerade as a tenant in order to update resource.
-This can mean passing the tenant id in the query header, or authenticating the CLI as a specific tenant.
+This can mean passing the tenant ID in the query header, or authenticating the CLI as a specific tenant.
 See [Tenant Admin Configuration](../multi-tenancy/TenantAdminConfig.md) for information on authenticating the CLI as a specific tenant.
 While masquerading as a tenant, the system admin will only have the ability to view and update resources specific to that tenant.